-Marshall Islands creates virtual money to raise hard cash
+Marshall Islands creates its own virtual money to pay bills

 MAJURO, Marshall Islands (AP) — The tiny Marshall Islands is creating its own digital currency in order to raise some hard cash to pay bills and boost the economy.

-The Pacific island nation said it became the first country in the world to recognize a cryptocurrency as its legal tender when it passed a law this week to create the digital “Sovereign,” or SOV.
+The Pacific island nation said it became the first country in the world to recognize a cryptocurrency as its legal tender when it passed a law this past week to create the digital “Sovereign,” or SOV.
 In the nation of 60,000, the cryptocurrency will have equal status with the U.S. dollar as a form of payment.

 Venezuela last month became the first country to launch its own cryptocurrency when it launched the virtual Petro, backed by crude oil reserves.
 The Marshall Islands said the SOV will be different because it will be recognized in law as legal tender, effectively backed by the government.